bolt-project/bolt/docs/source/spark-overview.rst

 	>>> a.map(lambda x: x.sum(), axis=(0, 1)).shape
 	(2, 3)

-We do not expose other Spark operations in order to ensure that manipulations generate valid bolt arrays.
+We do not expose other Spark operations in order to ensure that manipulations generate valid Bolt arrays.
 However, the underlying RDD can always be accessed by developers via the ``tordd()`` method.

 .. code:: python